hmrc/alcohol-duty-returns-frontend/README.md

 check, run a scala style check, run unit tests, run integration tests and produce a coverage report:
 > `sbt runAllChecks`

-## Scripts

-It is expected these scripts will be run from the scripts directory where they reside

-### checkWelshKeys.sh

-Checks that every English key entry also has a Welsh one (and v/v).
-Used to detect added English keys or Welsh keys that need removing.
-Thus helping keep the two files in sync.

-### findMessageKeys.pl

-Script to list as many (not all) message keys that are in use in the code.
-A number of known substitutions are made to expand dynamic content to actual messages.
-However due to the nature of the code some message keys will not be found by this script.
-A file 'also_used_keys' should contain keys that this script cannot find but we know are in use.

-### getUnusedKeys.sh

-Script to list all keys that are not in use.
-Uses findMessageKeys.pl and also_used_keys to output this.

-### getNotChangedWelshMessages.sh

-Takes a commit id, and tries to pair up any changes to the messages.en file up to and including that commit with changes made to messages.cy.
-The aim is to try to help ensure changes made to the English have also been made to the Welsh.
-Although sorted, the keys are not uniquified so if two changes are made to messages.en, but only one to messages.cy, it will show the key once (even though the change to the Welsh file might account for both - this will need to be manually checked).

-### misc

-The file also_used_keys contains keys that we can't 'also_used_keys' should contain keys that the findMessageKeys.pl script cannot find automatically from the code, but we know are in use.

 ## License

 This code is open source software licensed under